 - Continue to work on you college applications, personal statement and essays.
 Complete essays for early decision/early action schools.

 - Financial Aid forms to parents; the FAFSA (Free Application for Federal Student Aid) will be available this month.
 Create PIN# (ID#), for student and parent.
-You can submit your FAFSA as early as October 1st, but not later than March 15th for most colleges.
+You can submit your FAFSA as early as October 1st, but not later than early March for most colleges.